Trenchwise/simpsons-react-project/README.md

 If there is a list of characters then all the data about the characters should live in the same place.
 Otherwise it can get confusing.

 In App on line 24 OnLikeToggle - goes and finds the character and makes a copy of it.
 On line 29 adds a liked property of true to the item.
 Now need to pass the OnLikeToggle down.

+After this has been passed down to character, Simpons and Name, then an event listener is added to the button.
+Line 10 in Name.

+Now the information in the data has been changed.
+Each character will now have a liked property in the console log based on whether the liked button has been clicked or not.

+Now there is a single source of truth.
+All the data now lives in one object.

+However clicking the button again does not unlike the data.

+There for a turnary is added.
+The button starts its life as being liked: false.
+Clicking the button then adds the liked property.

+simpsons[indexOf].liked = !simpsons[indexOf].liked; // this line makes the character be the opposite of its self.

+After this is done you need to tell the state that the information has changed.

+After liked button toggle is working, now need to calculate the number of liked characters.
+This is done in render in App - because we dont want to store the number in the state. once its been used its not needed anymore.

+In App
+// Calculates the number of likes characters let total = 0; //creates counter simpsons.forEach(char => { // loops over the data
+if(char.liked) total++; // if character is liked add one to the total })

+This creates a counter, loops over the data and if the character is like add one to the total.

+total is then added into line 62 after the #.

+As there is a single source of truth (one place where all the data lives). when a character is deleted this affects the number of liked.